annasehgal/pagerank-project/README.md

 - Importance flows through links: a link from a highly important page passes on more influence than a link from a low-quality page.
 - Instead of treating all links equally, PageRank interprets links as weighted recommendations, capturing both the quantity and quality of incoming links.
 - Over repeated iterations, the process stabilizes, producing a score that reflects global influence in the entire network, not just local link counts.

+# Code Overview

+# How to Run it

+# How to run a little extension for pagerank

 # Presentation
 https://www.canva.com/design/DAG5JbQ8B9M/WWN1ZCESVEeP59Asck6Rvw/edit?utm_content=DAG5JbQ8B9M&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton